hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 !!!warning

     Please do not create more than one AKS cluster in the same subnet.
-AKS clusters may not use 169.254.0.0/16, 172.30.0.0/16, 172.31.0.0/16, or 192.0.2.0/24 for the Kubernetes service address range.
+AKS clusters may not use `169.254.0.0/16`, `172.30.0.0/16`, `172.31.0.0/16`, or `192.0.2.0/24` for the Kubernetes service address range.

 To provision the cluster:

 1. Enable the preview features that allow you to use AKS with CNI, and a managed identity to authenticate and run cluster operations with other services.
 We also enable [AAD pod identities](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) which use the managed identity.
-This is in preview so you need to enable this feature by registering the `EnablePodIdentityPreview` feature:
+This is in preview, so you must enable this feature by registering the `EnablePodIdentityPreview` feature:

     ```bash
     az feature register --name EnablePodIdentityPreview --namespace Microsoft.ContainerService